 This one record not only changed my view of George, suddenly the audience for his songwriting grew overnight, even if it had been co-written with fellow Whamster Andrew Ridgeley when they were just 17 years old.

 Talking of which, Andy’s even in the first (officially unreleased) version of the impossibly glamorous video, which uses the track’s rejected Jerry Wexler production from 1983, replete with a slight lyrical change and absolutely zero Princess Diana hairdo.
 Yog is the very picture of heartbreak as he laments those guilty feet of his.

-George Michael had originally recorded the song at Alabama’s celebrated Muscle Shoals Sound Studios at the urging of Atlantic Records and former Aretha Franklin producer Wexler, but th singer was unhappy wth the demo-like quality of the recording.
+George Michael had originally recorded the song at Alabama’s celebrated Muscle Shoals Sound Studios at the urging of Atlantic Records and former Aretha Franklin producer Wexler, but the singer was unhappy wth the demo-like quality of the recording.
 Despite the roll-call of acclaimed musicians, there is something almost metronomic about it; the trademark warmth is what appears to be missing.

 George apparently told the saxophonist: “No, it’s still not right, you see… It has to twitch upwards a little just there!
 See…?
 And not too much.”

 When Napier-Bell asked Wexler if George’s dispute with the sax sound was correct, Wexler replied: “Definitely!
 I’ve seen things like this before.
 There’s some tiny nuance that the sax player is somehow not getting right.
 Although you and I can’t hear what it is, it may be the very thing that will make the record a hit.
 The success of pop records is so ephemeral, so unbelievably unpredictable, we just can’t take the risk of being impatient.
 But this sax player’s not going to get it, is he!”